Recently updated on June 2nd, 2026 at 10:21 am

 Judge Issues a Temporary Order

-Based on the information and evidence you provide, a judge in Illinois may issue a Temporary Civil No Contact Order (CNCO) the same day you file your petition.
-This is also called an ex parte order, and it is meant to provide immediate protection until a full court hearing is held.
+Based on the information and evidence you provide, a judge in Illinois may issue a Temporary Civil No Contact Order (CNCO) on the same day you file your petition.
+This type of order is often issued ex parte, meaning the respondent is not present, and is intended to provide immediate protection until a full court hearing can be held.

-There are no legal grounds for a Civil No Contact Order,
+• The petition does not establish legal grounds for a Civil No Contact Order;

-Even if a temporary order is denied, the judge may still schedule a hearing so that both you and the respondent have the opportunity to appear in court and present your sides of the case.
+Even if a temporary order is denied, the court may still schedule a hearing so that both the petitioner and the respondent have an opportunity to appear, present evidence, and be heard before the judge makes a final decision.

 Step 6